nf-core/createtaxdb/docs/usage/faq.md

 In these cases having to split the very large FASTA files into many independent files will be time- and disk storage consuming.
 Furthermore, this splitting may not be technically trivial when a particular genome has more than one chromosome or genetic element (e.g. plasmids).

-It is possible to use nf-core/createtaxdb to build databases from a single input FASTA file - even it is not the primary purpose of pipeline (which is more designed for highly customised/curated databases construction) - albeit with the caveat not all profiling building tools will support this.
+It is possible to use nf-core/createtaxdb to build databases from a single input FASTA file - even if it is not the primary purpose of pipeline (which is more designed for highly customised/curated databases construction) - albeit with the caveat that not all profiling building tools will support this.

 :::warning
-This work around is not official supported!
+This work around is not officially supported!
 :::

 ### Solution